wendyverdonk93/docs/content/integrations/ecommerce-integrations/craftcommerce/faq/craft-commerce-2-support.md

 layout: "faqdetail"
 read_more: "."
 ---
-If you are using Commerce version 2, email our Integration Team at <integration@multisafepay.com>
+If you use Craft Commerce version 2, email the Integration Team at <integration@multisafepay.com>